 Is It Safe to Travel to Gabon in 2026?

 Gabon is currently rated Level 2 — Exercise Increased Caution by the U.S. Department of State.
-Exercise increased caution in Gabon due to unrest, crime, and health.
 Demonstrations and protests may occur in Gabon without warning, particularly in Libreville and Port Gentil.
 Crime is common in Libreville and Port Gentil, including robbery, vehicle break-ins, and residential burglaries.
-Access to medical care is limited, with medical facilities often lacking basic supplies, especially outside large cities.
+Access to medical care is limited, with medical facilities often lacking in quality and basic supplies, especially outside of large cities.

 Key concerns cited in the advisory: